slsdetectorgroup/slsDetectorPackage/docs/src/troubleshooting.rst

 #.
 Ethernet interface not configured properly
     * Ensure that the interfaces used are configured properly with the right mask and ip.
 Eg. use ifconfig and route commands to verify.

 #.
-Ethernet interface not configured for Jumbo frames (10Gb)
-    * Ensure that the interfaces used in receiver pc have MTU 9000 (jumbo frames) enabled.

-#.
-Detector IP (Not Eiger)
-    * Ensure it is valid and does not end if 0 or 255.
-Also ensure that the detector ip is in the same subnet as rx_udpip and the masking in the interface configuration ensures this rule.

-#.
 Tcpdump or wireshark
     * Use one of these to confirm that you receive packets (with the right filtering ie. source and destination ports, ip).